samuelcolvin/dirty-equals/README.md

 *dirty-equals* can do so much more than that, for example:

 * [`IsPartialDict`](https://dirty-equals.helpmanual.io/types/#dirty_equals.IsPartialDict)
-  let's you compare a subset of a dictionary
+  lets you compare a subset of a dictionary
 * [`IsStrictDict`](https://dirty-equals.helpmanual.io/types/#dirty_equals.IsStrictDict)
-  let's you confirm order in a dictionary
+  lets you confirm order in a dictionary
 * [`IsList`](https://dirty-equals.helpmanual.io/types/#dirty_equals.IsList) and
   [`IsTuple`](https://dirty-equals.helpmanual.io/types/#dirty_equals.IsTuple)
   lets you compare partial lists and tuples, with or without order constraints